Skip to content

 When he comes out of bed, immediately, he surfs the tabloids.

-Later he confessed to me he is addicted to celebrity-gossips, celebrity affairs, break-ups, and divorces.
+Later, he confessed to me he is addicted to celebrity gossips, celebrity affairs, break ups, and divorces.

 Spending time on celebrity twitter feeds, perusing the Facebook uploads excessively of the people we don’t care about is a self-sabotaging habit.

-In my view, we are also the average of the five habits we spend the most time with.
+Remember, we are also the average of the five habits we spend the most time with.

 Awareness comes only by knowing what we are doing in all aspects of our lives.
 It’s the same as peeling off each layer of onion even though we know there is nothing inside.